 6. In the unlikely event of a terrorist attack, your worst enemy is panic.
 Try to stay calm enough to understand the logic of what you are doing.
 Your usual choices are to hide, fight, or flee, depending on the circumstances.
 In the Sri Lankan attack, our best choice was to stay and hide.
 We crouched behind the bed and hoped the mattress would provide some protection from stray bullets.
 When we had a chance later, we fled to the embassy.

 No matter what you do, you may still experience hostility.
 My family and I experienced a number of incidents when I worked in Maracay, Venezuela.
-Our property was stolen repeatedly, our windows broken, our car damaged, our house burglarized and stoned for hours at a time-but the local police did nothing.
+Our property was stolen repeatedly, our windows were broken, our car was damaged, our house was burglarized and stoned for hours at a time—but the local police did nothing.
 The attacks stopped only when I complained to my landlord, a military officer.

 Most travel will never involve you in the situations described above, but knowing the basic precautions provides peace of mind.